A series of chats with experts for anyone who wants to learn more about pet food

 Want access to more pet food experts?

-Make plans to attend Petfood Forum on Sept.
-22-24, 2021 to learn from 30+ pet food industry experts.
+Make plans to attend Petfood Forum on April 29-May 1, 2024, to learn from additional pet food industry experts.
 The must-attend conference will present the latest insights and research on pet food market trends, ingredients, nutrition, sustainability, safety and technology.